 Step 6 – Flush with hot water

 When the baking soda and vinegar begin to work, you will hear a fizzing sound.
-Leave for a few minutes, and wash the mixture down the drain using hot water.
+Leave for a few minutes, then turn your sink faucets on to wash the mixture down the drain using hot water.

 Step 7 – Use the soda crystals